 Also, the other point on which the two types share similarities is the use of a button or knob for the release of water into a funnel.
 Both utilize the same mechanism for the water to flow unhindered which greatly simplifies the operation.

 The last thing to keep in mind about bottled water dispensers is that they do not come with a filter inside.
 But this is no cause for concern as filters are not necessary for the appliance; the bottle contains pre-filtered water that is absolutely safe to drink.
-Further, this model scores more points on the account of its affordability as they are among the most inexpensive ones out there!
+Further, this model scores more points on account of its affordability as they are among the most inexpensive ones out there!

 The only thing to ensure is a periodic inspection along with the delivery of fresh, filtered water.

 Bottled water dispensers require a higher degree of maintenance than the other types.
 There are a few reasons for this.
-The primary one being that the bottle is necessary for the dispenser to work and for enough water to be available.
+The primary one is that the bottle is necessary for the dispenser to work and for enough water to be available.
 In the case of a shortage, service is disrupted as no other device can replace the bottle fixed to the dispenser.

 Therefore, the availability of bottles must be ensured at all times for users to enjoy uninterrupted service.
 And if you think about it, that is not too difficult to do.

 This specific type of water dispenser is found abundantly in public spaces such as multiplexes, shopping malls, theme parks, and the like.
 Whether mounted on to the wall or made to stand freely, the designs can vary and are subject to one’s personal aesthetic preference.
 However, the fundamental function remains the same.

 Mounted dispensers make use of a knob to deliver water.
 On turning it, water keeps flowing out until the knob is freed.
 This allows for greater control and ensures minimum spillage.
 Moreover, the stream of water that is dispensed is usually arched in shape for convenience and mess-free functioning.